bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 Like with most things Microsoft, my first introduction to PowerShell was involuntary, and I dipped my toe in reluctantly!
 But within just a few hours I started to get the sense that there was a lot of "there" there.
 This wasn't some kind of half-baked slap-dash replacement for DOS batch files but a full-featured and very modern re-imagining of what a shell could be.
 Microsoft started with a completely blank slate.
 They took everything we all learned from the decades of advances in programming languages and concepts since C and the original Unix shell were created in the 70s and built a thoroughly modern cross platform, open source command line, and scripting environment.

 The way I see it, *"Imagine what the Unix guys would have done if they knew then what we know now"* really is good way to describe PowerShell.
 PowerShell takes the sh/Bash/zsh idea of creating lots of simple single-purpose commands and chaining them together to do powerful things, and combines it with a Java-like cross-platform runtime environment.
-Deep under the hood it's actually the new(ish) open source [.NET Core](https://en.wikipedia.org/wiki/.NET#.NET_Core) runtime environment (the replacement of the old proprietary [.NET Framework](https://en.wikipedia.org/wiki/.NET_Framework)), but that's only important when you want to leverage that power that brings in your scripts.
+Deep under the hood it's actually the new(ish) open source [.NET Core](https://en.wikipedia.org/wiki/.NET#.NET_Core) runtime environment (the replacement of the old proprietary [.NET Framework](https://en.wikipedia.org/wiki/.NET_Framework)), but that's only important when you want to leverage the power that brings in your scripts.
 The rest of the time .NET generally stays out of sight and out of mind!

 ## PowerShell Versions & Tooling